 Structures that are inherited must be defined before the inheriting structure can be defined.
-If a structure inherits tags from another structure that is not yet defined, IDL will search for a routine to define the inherited structure as outlined in "Automatic Structure Definition" on page 198.
+If a structure inherits tags from another structure that is not yet defined, IDL will search for a routine to define the inherited structure as outlined in "Automatic Structure Definition" on page 360.
 If the inherited structure cannot be defined, definition of the new structure fails.

 While structure inheritance can be used with any structure, it is most useful when dealing with object class structures.
 When the INHERITS specifier is used in a class structure definition, it has the added effect of defining the inheriting object as a subclass of the inherited class.
-For a discussion of object-oriented IDL programming, see Chapter 23, "Object Basics".
+For a discussion of object-oriented IDL programming, see Chapter 13, "Creating Custom Objects in IDL" in the Object Programming manual.